-The Certificate in Mental Health, Addiction and the Family centers around the evidence that healing is the most robust in a relational context.
-This certificate is unique to Tulane University School of Social Work.
-Our program is a rigorous combination of coursework, certificate-related field placements, and our signature Journal Club/Community meetings component, which gives the student opportunities to network and discuss certificate-related topics.
+The Mental Health, Addiction and the Family Focus Area centers around the evidence that healing is the most robust in a relational context.
+This Focus Area is unique to Tulane University School of Social Work.
+Our program is a rigorous combination of coursework, focus area-related field placements, and our signature Journal Club/Community meetings component, which gives the student opportunities to network and discuss focus area-related topics.

-Advantages of the Certificate in Mental Health, Addiction and the Family Program
+Advantages of the Mental Health, Addiction and the Family Program Focus Area:

 - Opportunities for mentorship by national experts